txiong002/Rust_Starship-Crawler/README.md

 - Randomized enemy/pickup start locations
 - Multiple enemies in one room (this will require expanding the minimum room size)
 - Player can carry multiple weapons and thus have multiple attack types
+- Enemies can land critical hits on the player
 - Player moves using arrow keys instead of inputing coordinates